keras-team/keras-io/examples/vision/md/barlow_twins.md

     barlow twins' dataset.

     Attributes:
-        options: tf.data.Options needed to configure a setting that may improve performance.
+        options: data.Options needed to configure a setting that may improve performance.
         seed: random seed for shuffling.
 Used to synchronize two augmented versions.